neondatabase/website/content/docs/guides/trigger-serverless-functions.md

 ---
 title: Trigger serverless functions
-subtitle: Use Inngest to trigger serverless functions from your Neon database changes.
+subtitle: Use Inngest to trigger serverless functions from your Neon database changes
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.647Z'
 ---

 Combining your serverless Neon database with [Inngest](https://www.inngest.com/?utm_source=neon&utm_medium=trigger-serverless-functions-guide) enables you to **trigger serverless functions** running on Vercel, AWS, and Cloudflare Worker **based on database changes.**

 By enabling your serverless functions to react to database changes, you open the door to many use cases.
 From onboarding to ETL and AI workflows, the possibilities are endless.

 This guide describes setting up a Neon database, configuring the Inngest integration, and connecting your Serverless functions to your Neon database with Inngest.
 It covers: